My first Chrome extension

 Lifecycle of an extension

-An extension usually consists of Javascript files, resource files and it has a manifest.json.
-It is the only mandatory file which contains metadata like name and description and tells which Javascript files run at which moment.
+An extension typically consists of JavaScript files, resource files, and a manifest.json.
+This is the only mandatory file, containing metadata such as name and description, and specifying which JavaScript files run when.
 An extension has full access to the DOM of a web page.

 Assumptions for DOM access

-content_script defines the JS files to be executed when a page loads.
-Which page triggers an execution of a JS file can be defined with matches key.
-It is very flexible and allows for every web page on this planet or just one specific URL.
+The content_script defines the JavaScript files to be executed when a page loads.
+The matches key defines which pages trigger the execution of a JavaScript file.
+This is very flexible, allowing targeting any web page or just one specific URL.

-We are only missing at which moment a JS file gets executed by the browser.
-Broadly speaking it is every time the browser loads a page.
-When you type a URL in the browser's address bar and confirm the browser executes the extension's JS file.
-When you reload this page it is executed again.
+What remains is when the JavaScript file gets executed by the browser.
+It happens every time the browser loads a page.
+When you type a URL in the browser's address bar and press Enter, the browser executes the extension's JavaScript file.
+Reloading the page also executes it.

-Does the JS file run before the DOM is available or after or somewhere in between?
-By default it is when the browser thinks it's best.
-That's usually when the DOM is ready and resources like images are loaded.
-It helps to keep the impact of extensions on page load times low.
-It is possible to change this with the run_at directive.
+Does the JavaScript file run before the DOM is available, after, or somewhere in between?
+By default, it runs when the browser determines it is best.
+This is typically when the DOM is ready and resources like images are loaded.
+This helps keep the impact of extensions on page load times low.
+You can change this with the run_at directive.

-One more speciality of extension is that each extension executes Javascript in its own sandbox.
-You cannot access any global JS variables from the web page nor from other extensions.
+Another special feature of extensions is that each executes JavaScript in its own sandbox.
+You cannot access any global JavaScript variables from the web page or from other extensions.

-That's mostly it what you need to know about when the only thing you need to do is modifying the DOM of a web page.
+This covers most of what you need to know if your only goal is to modify the DOM of a web page.

 CORS restriction

-Until the late 2010s you could fetch any URL from the content_script.
-In the name of better security this has changed and the latest CORS policies are applied.
-There is still a way that an extension can fetch from any URL.
-You need to do it from a background script where no CORS restrictions are and pass messages between the content and background scripts.
-This is more involved now than it was before.
+Until the late late 2010s, you could fetch any URL from the content_script.
+For better security, this has changed and the latest CORS policies are applied.
+There is a way for an extension to fetch from any URL: you must do it from a background script, which has no CORS restrictions, and pass messages between the content and background scripts.
+This approach is more complex than the previous method.

 What we have so far: